From homogeneous metric spaces to Lie groups: Introduction

+While the results here are mostly known, our proofs are often different to and sometimes simpler than those of previous authors, and we believe that the reader will find it useful to have a clear account of this development.

+Theorem C has various corollaries and extensions, some of which are due to Gordon and Wilson \cite{Gordon-Wilson-solvmanifolds} (for riemannian metrics) and Breuillard \cite{Breuillard-Geometry} (for the polynomial growth case).
+First, the metric \( d_0 \) on a connected split-solvable Lie group considered in Theorem C may be taken to be riemannian.
+Next, if \( G_1 \) and \( G_2 \) are connected solvable Lie groups, then they may be made isometric if and only if they have the same real-shadow \( G_0 \), and in this case they may both be made isometric to \( (G_0, d_0) \).
+In the special case in which \( G_0 \) is of polynomial growth, then \( G_0 \) is necessarily nilpotent, and so we obtain a characterisation of groups which may be made isometric to nilpotent Lie groups.

+The classification of nilpotent groups up to quasi-isometry is an important unsolved problem.
+Our result shows that if a connected Lie group admits one metric for which it is isometric to a nilpotent metric Lie group \( (N_1, d_1) \) and another for which it is isometric to another nilpotent metric Lie group \( (N_2, d_2) \), then necessarily \( N_1 \) and \( N_2 \) are isomorphic.

+For more details and other results, see the discussion following the proof of Theorem C in Chapter \ref{sec:solvable}.

-A map $\delta:X\to Y$ between metric spaces is called a \emph{metric dilation} if $\delta$ is bijective and $d(\delta(x), \delta(x') ) =\lambda d(x, x')$ for all $x, x'\in X$, for some $\lambda\in(1,\infty)$, and a \emph{self-similar group} is a metric group $(G, d)$ that admits a map $\delta: G\to G$ that is both a metric dilation and an automorphism.
-Finite dimensional normed spaces and Carnot groups are self-similar groups; the homogeneous groups of Folland and Stein \cite{MR657581}, equipped with Hebisch--Sikora distance functions \cite{2015arXiv151204936L}, are more general examples.
+Finally, in Chapter \ref{sec:dil}, we discuss homogeneous metric spaces that admit metric dilations.
+A map \( \delta:X\to Y \) between metric spaces is called a \emph{metric dilation} if \( \delta \) is bijective and \( d(\delta(x), \delta(x') ) =\lambda d(x, x') \) for all \( x, x'\in X \), for some \( \lambda\in (1, \pinfty) \), and a \emph{metrically self-similar group} is a metric group \( (G, d) \) that admits a map \( \delta: G\to G \) that is both a metric dilation and an automorphism.
+The stratified groups of Folland and Stein \cite{Folland-Stein-Hardy} with the Hebisch--Sikora metric \cite{Hebisch-Sikora}, the Carnot groups of Pansu \cite{Pansu-Metriques} and finite dimensional normed vector spaces are examples of metrically self-similar groups; so are the parabolic visual boundaries of the negatively curved connected homogeneous riemannian spaces described by Heintze \cite{Heintze}.
+Our fourth main theorem described homogeneous metric spaces with dilations.

-\begin{theorem} If a metric space is locally compact, connected, isometrically homogeneous, and it admits a metric dilation, then it is isometric to self-similar Lie group.
-Moreover, all metric dilations of a self-similar Lie group are automorphisms. \end{theorem}
+\begin{theoremD} If a homogeneous metric space admits a metric dilation, then it is isometric to a metrically self-similar Lie group.
+Moreover, all metric dilations of a metrically self-similar Lie group are automorphisms. \end{theoremD}

+Theorem D appears later as Theorem \ref{thm:main-4}.
+It generalises a result of \cite{LeDonne-characterization}, where it is shown that a space is a sub-Finsler Carnot group if and only if the conditions in Theorem~D hold and the metric is geodesic.